kurobeats/Block-the-Loop/README.md

 This repo does not block ads, trackers, or third-party integrations.
 It focuses strictly on game infrastructure.
 Blocking may break login, updates, or gameplay.
 Use with care and test per title.

+This is NOT an exhaustive list of predatory games, you can find that over at [Dark Pattern Games](https://www.darkpattern.games/).

 ## ⚙️ Contributing

 Pull requests are MOST welcome!